Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Numerical solution procedure

-with odd order $k$.
-The main benefit of PHS RBFs is that they lack a shape parameter avoiding tedious tuning required for other popular RBF choices.
-Polyharmonic RBF are only conditionally positive definite and need to be augmented with monomials \cite{flyer2016polynomials1, slak2020thesis}.
-Augmentation is aditionally beneficial as it helps with reproduction of polynomials that is otherwise not generally guaranteed by RBF interpolants.
+with odd order $k$, additionally augmented with polynomials for ensuring the polynomial reproduction and positive definiteness~\cite{flyer2016polynomials1}.
+This setup is widely recognised as an RBF-FD method in meshless community.

 The system for stencil weights is expanded with $N_p = \binom{m + d}{m}$ monomials\footnote{The 6 monomials in 2-D case with $m=2$ would be $q = \{1, x, y, x^2, xy, y^2\}$.} $q$, where $m$ denotes the monomial order and $d$ the spatial dimension.
-The monomials are scaled with a similar argumentation as RBFs in equation~\ref{eq:rbfScaling}
+The monomials are scaled with a similar argumentation as RBFs in Eq.~\eqref{eq:rbfScaling}